isahua16/yegsoundmap/README.md

 # yegsoundmap
 Community Sound Map of Edmonton, Canada.

 Currently in development.
-I am a new developer learning teaching myself web development by creating this project.
+I am a new developer teaching myself web development by developing this web application.